 In a recent San Francisco Chronicle newspaper review of a New Century Orchestra performance, Cassandra Lynne Richburg’s playing of a passage was described as “strong melodic profile and dispatching [of] rapid-fire solo passages with striking aplomb.”
 Cassandra additionally has been a featured soloist with several orchestras which have included: New Century Chamber Orchestra, Lansing Symphony, National Arts Chamber Orchestra, Calgary Philharmonic, Savannah Symphony, Sacramento Symphony and the Academy Orchestra.

 Ms. Richburg is a Presidential Scholar in the arts and has won many competitions across the nation and abroad.
-Among such competitions were: First Prize in the William Primrose International Viola Competition/Primrose Memorial Scholarship, a special Prize in the Lionel Tertis International Viola Competition, First Prize in the Wendell Irish National Viola competition, First Prize in the California ASTA State Solo Competition, and Second Prize in the Julius Stulberg Competition.
+Among such competitions were: First Prize in the William Primrose International Viola Competition, a special Prize in the Lionel Tertis International Viola Competition, First Prize in the Wendell Irish National Viola competition, First Prize in the California ASTA State Solo Competition, and Second Prize in the Julius Stulberg Competition.
 Cassandra was also selected for the McGraw-Hill Young Artist’s Showcase Competition, and featured in a recital for radio station, WQXR-FM.
 Ms. Richburg performed on television station, WKAR, for the Michigan State University Young Artists Recital Series.
 She was the youngest performer in the video-taped “Master Viola Series” by Donald McInnes while a student at the University of Michigan.

 As an Orchestral musician, Cassandra Lynne Richburg has also held positions of Principal Violist with the Sacramento Symphony, Sacramento Chamber Orchestra and San Francisco Chamber Orchestra.
 She has been a substitute violist and toured with the New York Philharmonic and San Francisco Symphonies.